Logo Partnership

 PS: In a similar way to what is currently happening in floating wind, the turning point will be the industrialization phase of these devices?

 T. B.: That's right!
 The AUV industry is still waiting for its Henry Ford and the advent of the Model T that brought the automobile into the era of mass production.
 I believe that a similar industrial revolution is inevitable in the AUV field to bring to the market solutions finally adapted to the challenge of underwater exploration.
-This will probably be achieved through the advent of small connected UAVs, able to operate in coordinated swarms, at a unit price that will allow hundreds, even thousands, to be deployed simultaneously to observe the ocean with an instrument of a size finally adapted to its immensity.
+This will probably be achieved through the advent of small connected AUVs, able to operate in coordinated swarms, at a unit price that will allow hundreds, even thousands, to be deployed simultaneously to observe the ocean with an instrument of a size finally adapted to its immensity.
 The world record for the number of AUVs deployed simultaneously was set in September 2020, with 200 vehicles mobilized during a seismic acquisition operation, but a major oil company is not stopping there and is currently working on a program involving potentially up to 3,000 AUVs.

 PS: What is the impact of the AUV market in terms of sales?